MicrosoftDocs/azure-docs/articles/global-secure-access/how-to-configure-quick-access.md

 Configuring your Quick Access settings is a major component to utilizing Microsoft Entra Private Access.
 When you configure Quick Access for the first time, Microsoft Entra Private Access creates a new enterprise application.
 The properties of this new app are automatically configured to work with Microsoft Entra Private Access.

-To configure Quick Access, you also need to have a [Microsoft Entra ID Application Proxy](../active-directory/app-proxy/application-proxy.md) connector group set up.
+To configure Quick Access, you also need to have a connector group with at least one active [Microsoft Entra ID Application Proxy](../active-directory/app-proxy/application-proxy.md) connector.
 This connector group handles the traffic to this new application.
 With Connectors, you can isolate apps per network and connector.

 Once you have Quick Access and an App proxy connector group configured, you need to grant access to the app.
 As mentioned, the properties of the Quick Access app are automatically configured.
 One of those properties requires that you assign users and groups through Enterprise Applications.
 For more information, see [Properties of an enterprise application](../active-directory/manage-apps/application-properties.md).